About Oprivia: built from hosting experience

 A pilot starts with clearly defined workflows, documents, partners and control points.

-Validate in live operations
+Test in live operations

 Selected steps are accompanied, documented and assessed under real operating conditions.

-Develop from findings
+Develop from evidence

 Experience, deviations and open questions are fed back into further product development in a targeted way.

-From concept to pilot phase
+From concept to Pilot Program

 The build-up follows clearly defined work steps with verifiable outcomes.